-At Howell’s Point we see where convicts cut sandstone blocks for building at Darlington, then there’s a visit to the Painted Cliffs.
+At Howell’s Point, we see where convicts cut sandstone blocks for building at Darlington, then there’s a visit to the Maria Island Painted Cliffs.

-The Maria Island Painted Cliffs are Triassic era sandstone cliff facing the sea has seen ground water containing iron oxide percolate down through the sandstone to create the stunning patterns and then sea spray and wave motion weathering has brought about the honeycomb effect.
+The Maria Island Painted Cliffs are Triassic era sandstone cliff facing the sea has seen groundwater containing iron oxide percolate down through the sandstone to create the stunning patterns and then sea spray and wave motion weathering has brought about the honeycomb effect.

 There’s a sense of achievement having made it to the 620m-high summit, but we’re surrounded by low cloud, obliterating the view entirely.

-With time limited I explore the World Heritage listed convict settlement.
+With time limited I explore the World Heritage-listed convict settlement.
 A brochure from the ranger’s office has all the information about Maria Island’s history.